 The Thomas S. Fiske Society celebrates individuals who have included a gift to the American Mathematical Society in their will, living trust, life insurance policy, retirement plan, or other bequest.

-Since the Society's first bequest from mathematician, physicist, and suffragette Marion Reilly in 1929, estate gifts have enabled the AMS to serve the mathematics community in distinct ways.
+Since the Society's first bequest in 1929, estate gifts have enabled the AMS to serve the mathematics community in distinct ways.
 The Steele Prizes, Trjitzinsky Awards and more were all made possible by mathematics supporters who, like the Society's founder, Thomas S. Fiske, have had a far-reaching commitment to mathematics.

 Thomas S. Fiske Society members receive public recognition in the AMS Contributor List in Notices, the Annual Report and on the AMS website.
 The AMS is also pleased to honor them with a Fiske Society memento, special mailings and invitations to key AMS events.

 Mathematician, physicist, and suffragette Marion Reilly was the first person to leave a bequest to the American Mathematical Society, upon her death in 1928.
 A Dean at Bryn Mawr, she studied both in the U.S. and the United Kingdom, receiving instruction from Charlotte Angas Scott, Alfred North Whitehead and Bertrand Russell.
 Read more. photo courtesy Bryn Mawr